JanssenProject/jans/docs/README.md

 - **_post-config-smtp_**

-This operation can be performed to update/post new smtp configuration on your janssen server.
+This operation can be performed to update/post a new SMTP configuration on your Janssen server.
 Let's see the schema first:

 ```commandline